 National Agriculture in the Classroom programs offer free resources to teachers to help improve agricultural literacy — on the national level, the program reaches over 5 million students, but each state has a state chapter that assists local teachers with support and resources as well.
 The Ag in the Classroom curriculum meets educational standards while providing an opportunity to help make the next generation of young people agriculture literate.
 Young people who are more ag literate will have an increased knowledge of agriculture allowing them to make more informed personal choices about diet, health, and establishing policies to support the agricultural industry.

-If you have the means and plan to give during Giving Tuesday consider these local, state, and national options this week this week!
+If you have the means and plan to give during Giving Tuesday, consider these local, state, and national options this week!
 The future of agriculture will benefit from your support.